 Our operating results are subject to market risk from interest rate fluctuations on our credit facilities, which bear variable interest rates.
-As of March 28, 2020, our outstanding credit facilities included a \$460.0 million term loan (the "Second Replacement Term Loan") and a \$90.0 million revolving credit facility loan (the "Revolving Credit Facility Loan") under our First Lien Credit Agreement.
-As of March 28, 2020, the interest rate on the Second Replacement Term Loan was 4.38% and the interest rate on the Revolving Credit Facility Loan was 4.43% (See Note 4 to the condensed consolidated financial statements for additional information).
-Based on the outstanding balances and interest rates of our credit facilities as of March 28, 2020, a hypothetical 10% relative increase or decrease in the effective interest rates would cause an increase or decrease in interest expense of approximately \$2.1 million over the next 12 months.
+As of June 27, 2020, our outstanding credit facilities included a \$460.0 million term loan (the "Second Replacement Term Loan").
+As of June 27, 2020, the interest rate on the Second Replacement Term Loan was 3.74% (See Note 4 to the condensed consolidated financial statements for additional information).
+Based on the outstanding balance and interest rate of our Second Replacement Term Loan as of June 27, 2020, a hypothetical 10% relative increase or decrease in the effective interest rate would cause an increase or decrease in interest expense of approximately \$1.7 million over the next 12 months.